-Dual Eligible SNP (D-SNP)
+Dual Eligible Special Need Plans (D-SNP)

 D-SNPs are open to beneficiaries in all Medicaid eligibility categories, including:

 |Qualified Medicare Beneficiary without other Medicaid (QMB only)||An individual entitled to Medicare Part A, with an income of 100% Federal poverty level (FPL) or less and resources that do not exceed twice the limit for Supplementary Social Security Income (SSI) eligibility, and who is not otherwise eligible for full Medicaid benefits through the State.
 Medicaid pays their Medicare Part A premiums, if any, Medicare Part B premiums, and Medicare deductibles and coinsurance for Medicare services provided by Medicare providers to the extent consistent with the Medicaid State Plan.|

 |QMB+||An individual who meets the standards for QMB eligibility, and who also meets the criteria for full Medicaid benefits.
 Medicaid pays their Medicare Part A premiums, if any, Medicare Part B premiums, Medicare deductibles and coinsurance, and provides full Medicaid benefits to the extent consistent with the State Plan.
 These individuals often qualify for full Medicaid benefits by meeting Medically Needy standards, or by spending down excess income to the Medically needy level.|